-Infections that cause painful swallowing and burning sensations include pharyngitis, an inflamed throat resulting from infection, and thrush, a fungal infection caused by Candida, according to the National Institutes of Health.
+Infections that cause painful swallowing and burning sensations include pharyngitis, an inflamed throat resulting from infection, and thrush, a fungal infection caused by Candida.
 A mild infection called cytomegalovirus causes an enlargement of protective cell layers in the throat.
 Other disorders that cause painful swallowing include gum disease, the herpes simplex virus and HIV.
 Tooth infections or abscesses can result in throat infection and pain as well.

 Food that gets stuck in the throat, such as fish or chicken bones, can cause difficulty swallowing and a heaviness or pressure in the upper chest and neck while eating, the National Institutes of Health says.
 Mouth or throat disorders and inflammation of the esophagus bring about throat pain.
 Esophageal spasms and achalasia, a condition in which smooth muscle bands in the throat fail to relax enough for food to pass, can present problems in the throat and chest.

 Gastroesophageal reflux disease, or GERD, is a major cause of burning sensations in the chest and throat.
 GERD is a serious form of heartburn which occurs occasionally in many people.
 It happens when the lower esophageal sphincter, which stops stomach acid from coming back up, is weakened, allowing acid to back up and cause heartburn.
-The reaction happens frequently in people with GERD, according to the University of Maryland Medical Center.
+The reaction happens frequently in people with GERD, according to the Mayo Clinic.
 Medications and a change in diet help relieve symptoms.